sabat-12067/sabat-Langflow-flashcardapp/frontend/README.md

 # Sports Sync

 This is a flashcards application I made using React, Redux toolkit, Typescript, Supabase, and Django for the backend database.
-There is full CRUD features for
+This app has a feature called classrooms, which is whatever topic the user wants to learn more about, and each classroom has multiple sets of flashcards.

 ## Features